 Ask specifically for code V61.1.

 Having taught the DSM in a Marriage and Family Therapy program, I know the literature.
-V-codes are no less serious and the distress is no less great, than other codes in the DSM.
+V-codes are just as serious and the distress is just as great, than other codes in the DSM.
 However, this bias against the use of V-codes are almost universal.
 They are treated as somehow “less problematic” than other diagnostic categories.
 This is, again, unfortunate.

 I’ve put language to look for you your policy at the end of this document as well.